CesiumGS/3d-tiles/b3dm/README.md

 * `magic` - 4-byte ANSI string `b3dm`.
 This can be used to identify the arraybuffer as a Batched 3D Model tile.
 * `version` - `uint32`, which contains the version of the Batched 3D Model format.
 It is currently `1`.
 * `byteLength` - `uint32`, which contains the length of the entire tile, including the header, in bytes.
-* `batchLength` - `unit32`, which contains the number of models in the tile.
+* `batchLength` - `unit32`, which contains the number of models in the batch.
 This must be greater than or equal to zero.
-* `batchTableLength` - `uint32`, which contains the length of the batch table.
+* `batchTableByteLength` - `uint32`, which contains the length of the batch table in bytes.
 This must be greater than or equal to zero.
-This field must be zero, which indicates there is not a batch table, or equal to `batchTableLength`.
+Zero indicates there is not a batch table.

 _TODO: code example reading header_